Wolfgang Schäuble: Domestic security

-Schäuble has been calling for more muscular policies to combat terrorism since he joined the first Merkel government in 2005.
+Schäuble called for stronger counterterrorism policies after joining the first Merkel government in 2005.
 Shortly after he assumed the position of Minister of the Interior, the 2006 German train bombing plot became the closest Germany is known to have come to a large-scale terrorist attack since 11 September 2001, and Schäuble publicly stated the country escaped that one only through luck.
 As a consequence of the terrorism threats, Schäuble proposed several controversial measures.
 Ahead of the 2006 FIFA World Cup in Germany, he repeatedly advocated for amending the constitution to allow the military's use for domestic security purposes.
 Among the methods that he believed Germans should at least debate are preventive detention of people suspected of terrorist activities and assassinations of the leaders of terrorist organizations.
 In March 2007, Schäuble said in an interview that the application of presumption of innocence should not be relevant for the authorization of counter-terrorist operations.
 Later that same year Schäuble proposed the introduction of legislation that would allow the German federal government to carry out targeted killing of terrorists, as well as outlaw the use of the Internet and cell phones for people suspected of being terrorist sympathizers.
 On 27 February 2008, he called on all European newspapers to print the Muhammad cartoons with the explanation: "We also think they're pathetic, but the use of press freedom is no reason to resort to violence."
 In July 2009, Schäuble said in an interview that Berlin would have to "clarify whether our constitutional state is sufficient for confronting new threats".
 He said that the legal problems his office had to struggle with "extend all the way to extreme cases such as so-called targeted killing ...
 Imagine someone knew what cave Osama bin Laden is sitting in.
 A remote-controlled missile could then be fired in order to kill him."
 The interviewer said: "Germany's federal government would probably send a public prosecutor there first, to arrest bin Laden."
 Schäuble responded: "And the Americans would execute him with a missile, and most people would say: 'thank God'."

 In the wake of the deadly attacks in Paris on the offices of satirical publication Charlie Hebdo and a kosher supermarket in January 2015, Schäuble and his French counterpart Michel Sapin wrote a letter to the European Commission, calling for continent-wide legislation to better trace financial flows and freeze the assets of terrorists living in the European Union.

 Criticism

 CDU Corruption Scandal (the 'Black Money Affair')

-Schäuble was forced to resign from the Bundestag in the CDU Donations scandal, known in German as the Schwarzgeldaffäre (the 'Black Money Affair').
+In 2000, Schäuble was forced to resign from the post as CDU chairman, as well as leader of the parliamentary group in the Bundestag in the CDU Donations scandal, known in German as the Schwarzgeldaffäre (the 'Black Money Affair').
 Schäuble admitted to accepting DM100,000 (£40,000) in cash from, Karlheinz Schreiber, an arms dealer and convicted criminal.